HANZHANG LIU

 Picture

 Welcome!
 I am an assistant professor of political studies at Pitzer College in Claremont, California.
-For the academic year 2023-24, I am a visiting fellow at the Institute for Security and Technology at Carnegie Mellon University.

-I received my Ph.D. in Political Science from Columbia University in 2018, and a B.A. in Government and Economics from Smith College in 2011.
-Prior to coming to Pitzer, I was a postdoctoral fellow at the Center for the Study of Contemporary China, University of Pennsylvania, for the academic year 2018-2019.
+I received my Ph.D. in Political Science from Columbia University in 2019, and a B.A. in Government and Economics from Smith College in 2011.
+Prior to coming to Pitzer, I was a postdoctoral fellow at the Center for the Study of Contemporary China, University of Pennsylvania.
+For the academic year 2023-24, I was a visiting fellow at the Institute for Strategy and Technology at Carnegie Mellon University.

 You can reach me at hanzhang_liu[at]pitzer.edu.